A new width parameter of graphs based on edge cuts: $\alpha$-edge-crossing width: Introduction

-We first enumerate all possible colorings on $X_t$ in time $\mathcal{O}(n^\alpha)$, and then compare with stored colors for $G_{t_j}$ with $j\in I_2$.
-We only remain a coloring of $X_t$ such that for every $j\in I_2$, there is at least one coloring of $G_{t_j}$ that is compatible with this coloring on $G_{t_j}$.
-Once we have done this process, we can forget about graphs $G_{t_j}$ with $j\in I_2$.

-In the next step, we need to consider graphs $G_{t_i}$ with $i\in I_1$.
-We consider all possible combinations of a coloring in $X_t$ and stored colorings for $G_{t_j}$ with $j\in I_1$, and remain only compatible colorings.
-Since the size of $I_1$ is at most $2w$ and in each $G_{t_i}$ we stored $g(w+\alpha)$ many colorings, this process will be done in FPT time.
-At the end, we apply the representative set technique for remaining colorings to reduce the total number of colorings on boundaried vertices.
+A key idea of the algorithm is to use the representative set technique for coloring problems.
+This can be considered a point of independent interest.

 This paper is organized as follows.
 In Section~\ref{sec:prelim}, we give basic definitions and notations.
+We present an FPT approximation algorithm for $\alpha$-edge-crossing width in Section~\ref{sec:edgecrossing} and discuss algorithmic applications in Section~\ref{sec:applications}.
 In Section~\ref{sec:relationship}, we establish the relationship between width parameters as presented in Figure~\ref{fig:parameters}.
-We present an FPT approximation algorithm for $\alpha$-edge-crossing width in Section~\ref{sec:edgecrossing} and discuss algorithmic applications in Section~\ref{sec:applications}.
 We conclude and present some open problems in Section~\ref{sec:conclusion}.